Paying for college just got easier than ever

 Scholarship

-• Submit your application online on the HCAI website
+• Apply on the SCAG website

 Year-Round List of External Scholarships